 Many people would argue it is laudable that celebrity Angelina Jolie should speak out as she has done recently, on behalf of victims of rape.
 In particular she emphasises those women who have been raped in war torn countries.
-She and her one of her cohorts UK Foreign Secretary William Hague have recently brought together people from across the world and hosted a summit calling for rape to be made a war crime.
+She and her UK cohort Foreign Secretary William Hague have recently brought together people from across the world and hosted a summit calling for rape to be made a war crime.

 William Hague held the gravest expression as he solemnly announced that rape has been used as a weapon of war over the past few decades and he is, in my view hopelessly optimistic as he recently spoke on BBC`s Radio 4…..

-“If we can show militias and armies that they do not do this, even in a conflict in the future, that will affect how men treat women or any vulnerable person in the future,” he told BBC`s Woman’s Hour.
+“If we can show militias and armies that they cannot do this, even in a conflict in the future, that will affect how men treat women or any vulnerable person in the future,” he told BBC`s Woman’s Hour.

 Well I hate to be a kill joy Mr. Hague but rape has been used as a war strategy to demoralise entire continents since the dawn of time.
 In fact every single historical era documents rape as a weapon of warfare back as far as the Roman Republic.